motedon/vuzinski.me/content/index.md

 **With tags, click a tag to see posts related to the tag's description**

+#projects
+Big stuff, important stuff, stuff worth writing down that are THICC in content and beautiful in graphs.
+Compared to "thoughts", projects have multiple parts linked to one main page, like a wiki.

 #people
 People who have had **good** or/and **bad** influence.
 Can include(but not limited to) historical figures, fictional characters and people who **this** unfortunate life has interacted with **IRL**.